A roadmap for building Turbo Native apps

 Last week 40+ folks joined me for a live Q&A session on Turbo Native + rails.
 I answered 20ish questions over the 90 minute session.

 But of all the questions, one really stuck out.
-It touches on an essential part of building Turbo Native apps.
+It touches on an essential part of building Hotwire Native apps.
 And I haven’t spoken about it publicly yet!

-What’s my roadmap for building Turbo Native apps?
+What’s my roadmap for building Hotwire Native apps?

 1. Build mobile-friendly web screens